 A heart-healthy diet includes:

-A 2021 study suggests a Mediterranean diet may benefit a person with HCM.
+A 2021 study suggests a Mediterranean diet, combined with low-to-moderate exercise, may benefit a person with symptomatic HCM and obesity.

 Fruits and vegetables

-The American Heart Association (AHA) advises eating four and a half cups of fruit and four and a half cups of vegetables daily.
-To achieve this, filling at least half the plate with fruit and vegetables is a good place to start.
+The AHA advises eating four and a half cups of fruit and four and a half cups of vegetables daily.
+To achieve this, filling at least half the plate with fruit and vegetables during meals is a good place to start.
 Produce can be fresh, canned, or frozen.

-If buying produce that is not fresh, it is important for people to check the label and choose products with the lowest amount of added sugar or sodium.
+If buying produce that is not fresh, people can check the label and choose products with the lowest amount of added sugar or salt.

-Fruits and vegetables contain vitamins, minerals, and nutrients essential for heart health.
+Fruits and vegetables contain vitamins, minerals, and nutrients essential for heart health, including:

-It is advisable for people to eat fruits and vegetables in as many different colors as possible.
+The AHA also advises people to eat fruits and vegetables in as many colors as possible.

 Protein

-Protein is an essential part of any diet, and the AHA recommends that protein should come mostly from plant-based sources.
+Protein is an essential part of any diet, and the AHA recommends it should come mostly from plant-based sources.

 Fish and seafood are also heart-healthy sources of protein.